 - Review Connect to Cisco Defense Orchestrator using Secure Device Connector to ensure proper network access.

-- VMware ESXi host installed with vCenter web client.
+- VMware ESXi host installed with vSphere web client.

-- VMware ESXi host needs 8GB of memory and up to 64GB disk space to support the virtual machine depending on your provisioning choice.
+- VMware ESXi requires 64GB disk space to support the virtual machine depending on your provisioning choice.

 - Gather this information before you begin the installation:

 - Static IP address you want to use for your SDC.

 - Passwords for the root and cdo users that you create during the installation process.

 - The IP address of the DNS server your organization uses.

 - The gateway IP address of the network the SDC address is on.